edvargas/study/aws/awsStudy.md

 - Amazon S3 is one of the main building blocks of AWS
 - It's advertised as "infinitely scaling" storage

-- Many websites use Amazon S3 as a blackbone
+- Many websites use Amazon S3 as a backbone
 - Many AWS services use Amazon S3 as an integration as well

 - User Cases